 His first two seasons he helped produce back-to-back 23-win seasons which was the most by a LA Tech head coach through his first two years at the helm.
 Despite being the second youngest team in the league, despite being picked seventh in the preseason poll and despite losing two seniors to season-ending injuries in the non-conference, LA Tech overcame all of that to finish second in Conference USA in 2016-17.

 In 2015-16, the 23 victories for Konkol was the most in program history by a first-year head coach.
 As a result, he was named a finalist for the 2016 Joe B. Hall Award which is presented annually to the top first-year coach in Division I college basketball.

 The Bulldogs had several highlight wins during the year, defeating eight teams who advanced to the postseason (most since 1989) and besting seven teams who posted 20+ victories (most since 1991).
 Of those was a win in non-conference play at Ohio State, the program's first over a Big Ten school in 30 years.

-The ‘Dogs were picked preseason to finish fifth but ended up in a tie for third in the league to help earn the program’s fourth straight postseason appearance which came in the inaugural Vegas16 Tournament.
+The `Dogs, led by C-USA Player of the Year and honorable mention Associated Press All-American Alex Hamilton, were picked preseason to finish fifth but ended up in a tie for third in the league to help earn the program's fourth straight postseason appearance which came in the inaugural Vegas16 Tournament.